-Each time a student visits Student Health Services to see a clinician (nurse, physician, nurse practitioner, behavioral health specialist) a record is made of the visit.
+Each time a student visits Student Health Services to see a clinician (nurse, physician, nurse practitioner) a record is made of the visit.
 The health record contains information such as symptoms, examinations, test results, medications, allergies and the plan for care.
 There are state and federal laws that protect the confidentiality of personal information that is contained in the health record.
 We will not release such information without correct authorization, except in accordance with applicable laws and regulations.

 We will provide another physician or healthcare provider with a copy of information from a medical record to assist him or her in treating a student.
 This includes a healthcare provider that we have referred a student to outside of our services or building.